ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/execute-tests-in-parallel.md

 }
 ```

-The above code results following warning.
+The above code results in the following warning.

 ```bash
 WARNING: Test function 'mapDataProviderTest' cannot be parallelized, reason: non-isolated test function, non-isolated data-provider function
 ```
-Based on the warning, we can correct the code as follows,
+Based on the warning, we can correct the code as follows.

 ```ballerina
 import ballerina/lang.runtime;